James Harrison (American football): Personal life

 As well as being nicknamed "Silverback", Harrison's teammates also call him Deebo, after the character from the Friday movies.

-He has two children, James Harrison III, born in 2007, and Henry, born in 2009.
+Harrison has two sons, James III, born in 2007, and Henry, born in 2009.
+Harrison made the news in August 2015 for refusing to let either of his sons keep student-athlete awards that were deemed participation trophies they had received from a sports program.
+In an Instagram post, Harrison wrote: "While I am very proud of my boys for everything they do and will encourage them till the day I die, these trophies will be given back until they EARN a real trophy [...]".
+Harrison's post was mostly met with positive feedback.

 Harrison elected not to visit the White House with the rest of the team after the Steelers won Super Bowl XLIII.
 Skipping the visit gained some media attention, as Harrison said that Barack Obama (who supported the Steelers in the game and considers his second favorite NFL team after his hometown team, Chicago Bears) would have invited the Arizona Cardinals had they won: "This is how I feel — if you want to see the Pittsburgh Steelers, invite us when we don't win the Super Bowl.
 As far as I'm concerned, he [Obama] would've invited Arizona if they had won."
 Harrison had also skipped the team's visit after winning Super Bowl XL when George W. Bush was president.